Lanxor/debian-preseed-iso-builder/Readme.md

 ## How to Use It?

-1. Download the Debian netinst or DVD ISO file and place it at the root of the project directory.
-2. Set hash password output of the following command in `preseed.cfg` file at root account password.
+1. Install dependencies

     ```sh
+    sudo apt install -y genisoimage
+    ```

+2. Download the Debian netinst or DVD ISO file and place it at the root of the project directory.
+3. Set hash password output of the following command in `preseed.cfg` file at root account password.

+    ```sh
     sudo apt install -y whois
     mkpasswd -m sha256crypt
     ```

-3. Run the Makefile with the following command:
+4. Run the Makefile with the following command:

     ```sh
     make ISOBASEFILE=debian-12.0.0-amd64-DVD-1.iso
     ```

-4. Use the generated ISO file to install Debian with the pre-configured settings.
+5. Use the generated ISO file to install Debian with the pre-configured settings.

 ## How to update the Preseed File